A Graph-Matching Formulation of the Interleaving Distance between Merge Trees: Merge Trees and Interleaving Distance

 For every point $x\in V_T$, we can identify $x$ with the point $f(x)\in[f(x),f(x')]$, with $(x,x')\in E_T$, or, equivalently, with $f(x)\in[f(x'),f(x)]$, if $(x',x)\in E_T$.
 This induces a well defined map $V_T\hookrightarrow \mathbf{T}$.
 Thus, given $v\in V_T$, with an abuse of notation, we can consider $v\in\mathbf{T}$.
 Note that the height function $f:\mathbf{T}\rightarrow \R$ extends the function defined on the vertices of the merge tree.
 Every point in $\mathbf{T}-V_T$ belongs to one and only one interval of the form $[f(x),f(x')]$.
 Thus we can induce a partial order relationship on $\mathbf{T}$ by ordering points first with the partial order in $E_T$ and then with the increasing internal order of $[f(x),f(x')]$.
 Thus we can explicitly write down the shortest path metric in $\mathbf{T}$: $ d(x,x')=f(\LCA(x,x'))-f(x)+f(\LCA(x,x'))-f(x')$. \end{defi}

-\begin{rmk} If we start from a real valued function $f:D\rightarrow \R$ defined on a topological space $D$, what we call \virgolette{metric merge tree} is the \virgolette{merge tree} of $f$, according to the definition given in \cite{merge_interl}, also called \emph{classical merge tree} in \cite{curry2021decorated}.
-Similarly, \emph{display posets} of persistent sets, as defined in \cite{curry2021decorated}, are essentially equivalent to metric merge trees.
-But to introduce that notion we need to give other technical definitions which we do not need in this work, thus we avoid working with display posets.
-In other words, these are two ways to build a gauged space $(X,f_X:X\rightarrow \R)$ - with $f_X$ continuous function - \citep{shulman2012shape, beers2023fiber} with the underlying topological space $X$ being the CW-complex associated to the tree structure of the merge tree. \end{rmk}
+\begin{rmk}[Notation and Previous Works] If we start from a morse function $f:D\rightarrow \R$ defined on a compact and path connected topological space $D$, what we call \virgolette{metric merge tree} is essentially the \virgolette{merge tree} of $f$, according to the topological definition given in \cite{merge_interl}, also called \emph{classical merge tree} in \cite{curry2021decorated}.
+Also \emph{display posets} of persistent sets, as defined in \cite{curry2021decorated}, are - up to some additional hypotheses - equivalent to metric merge trees.
+But 1) as most of the previous literature on such topic, we are interested at working on merge trees in a combinatorial fashion, so we build merge trees as graphs and then bridge to this continuous construction 2) to use display posets we would need to give other technical definitions which we do not need in this work, thus we avoid working with such objects.
+To sum up, all these procedures/definitions are different ways to build an $\R$-space $(X,f_X:X\rightarrow \R)$ - with $f_X$ continuous function - \citep{de2016categorified} with the underlying topological space $X$ being the CW-complex associated to a tree.
+In particular the display poset highlights the poset structure of such topological space while the approach in \cite{merge_interl} describes a geometric construction which gives the display poset a natural topology.
+Our metric merge tree in some sense condenses all these properties in one object.

+Lastly, starting from any of the aforementioned constructions leading to the poset and $\R$-space $(\mathbf{T},f:\mathbf{T}\rightarrow \R)$ the discrete object we call merge tree can easily be obtained using the (unique) transitive reduction \citep{transitive_reduction} of the directed acyclic graph associated to (a finite representation of) the display poset of $\mathbf{T}$, with the induced height function - see also \citep{pegoraro2023edit}. \end{rmk}